 (Gen. 12:15) Abram and Sarai had never seen anything to compare to Pharaoh Sneferu's magnificent palace.
 There were gold gilded furnishings everywhere and the beautiful furnishings, statues, tapestries, colors and tiles were magnificent.
 They had never seen such opulence, splendor and grandeur.
 Armed guards stood like motionless statues and servants came and went like silent ghosts.
 Slaves fanned Pharaoh with ostrich feather fans.

 Pharaoh sat on his magnificent throne with indolent ease.
-They'd never seen such pomp, ceremony and deference as they were grandly ushered in and presented to Pharaoh whom the Egyptians considered to be the god Horus.
+They had never seen such pomp, ceremony and deference as they were grandly ushered in and presented to Pharaoh whom the Egyptians considered to be the god Horus.
 Abram and Sarai, in their ragged, travel stained shepherd's clothes, looked and felt like beggars at a kings feast.
-They hadn't even had time to wash their faces.
+They had not even had time to wash their faces.

 Pharaoh's jaw dropped, his loins tingled and his eyes glinted with lust when his visitors were presented to him and his lustful thoughts ran away with him; "Oh, gods Ra and Isis, I must have her!
 Satan; "Would you kill to have her?"
 I'd kill to possess that woman."
-Unseen, standing there with them God's spiritual eyes glittered; "I also will kill for My 2 children, but when I'm done with you Pharaoh I won't have to kill you to bring you trembling to My will!
+Unseen, standing there with them God's spiritual eyes glittered; "I also will kill for My 2 children, but when I am done with you Pharaoh I will not have to kill you to bring you trembling to My will!

 (Job 1:6) Spiritually the angels were summoned to report to God.
 Satan was gone from the presence of Pharaoh as if he had never been there; "Was God there?
 Does He know?
 Pharaoh's on his own.
 I'm not strong enough yet!"